cogentcore/core/README.md

 * It is hard to remember, but important, that everything will be prefixed by the package name for users of the package, so *don't put a redundant prefix on anything*

+* Use `AsType()` for methods that give you that give you that concrete type from a struct (where it isn't a conversion, just selecting that view of it)

 ## Struct structure